 If a business owner or partner in a joint venture passes away, their employees and business partners could be left out to dry.

 Fortunately, life insurance can infuse some financial certainty and be an asset to a business.
 For one, life insurance benefits could give a cash boost to keep a business afloat while things get settled.

 Creating a buy/sell agreement between business partners is another possible option.
 In this scenario, a life insurance policy is taken out on each partner, usually to equal that person’s share in the company.

 There is no approval process or credit check for such a loan, since the policyholder is borrowing from funds they’ve already paid into the policy.
-However, some insurance policies in this category can come with “cash out” fees or charge interest on the amount borrowed from the insurance policy.
+However, some insurance policies in this category can come with “cash out” fees or charge interest on the amount borrowed from the policy.

 6. Handling End-of-Life Expenses